Jun 02 , 2022

 Security is crucial to the smooth function of your business, so why not make it as easy as possible?
 Building access cards and fobs are much easier to use than old-fashioned locks and keys.
 Touchless sensors allow authorized employees to come and go without fumbling for a cluttered keyring.
 Plus, cutting-edge security tech is much more sanitary, with minimal need for touching.

-Clamshell-style cards are made of two pieces of plastic sandwiched together, with the proximity card technology tucked inside.
+Clamshell-style cards are proximity access badges that are made of two pieces of plastic sandwiched together, with the proximity card technology tucked inside.
 They are sturdy and easily identifiable amongst your other cards.
 However, due to their unique construction, they are too thick to fit into a standard card printer.

 Back in the days when pocket watches were common, wearers often affixed small ornaments or charms to their watch chains.
 These little decorations were called fobs.
 Today, fobs often find themselves on keychains and keyrings, some with an essential purpose.
 Most car owners have a fob on their keychain that allows them to lock or unlock their car with the press of a button.